CentOS-virt7/xen/README.md

     ./pqnorm.pl

-I also strongly recommend keeping this tree around, so you can simply manipulate it and then do the export again, rather than repeating the whole process each time.

-# Rebasing to a new version of Xen
+## Rebasing to a new version of Xen

 Suppose you 4.6.1 comes out, and you want to rebase the patchqueue.
 Assuming you took my advice above, you already have the patchqueue in stg format from above.

+You can start the process as follows:

+    ./repo rebase new=4.6.1

+This will create `base/4.6.1` and `centos/pq/4.6.1`, and begin rebasing the existing patchqueue.
+This rarely succeeds completely the first time; you'll have to manually fix up the process (often by removing old XSAs).
+After fixing things up, finish the process by running

+    ./repo rebase-post

+This will sync the patchqueue, as well as updating `XEN_VERSION` in `sources.cfg`.
+You'll have to update `xen.spec` (see below) and call `get-sources` to fetch the new tarball.

-First clone the entire patchqueue (so you have a backup in case things go wrong):
+To do it manually, first clone the entire patchqueue (so you have a backup in case things go wrong):

     git checkout centos/pq/4.6.0
     stg branch --clone centos/pq/4.6.1